Learning the ropes!

 Handles and mechanical aids may be necessary for some situations, along with relevant training.
 At other times, addressing the cause of a person’s immobility may also be appropriate.
 They may, for example, need a referral to a physiotherapist.

-Giving Our Healthcare Assistants the Training They Need
+Giving Our Carers the Training They Need

-Healthcare Assistants who work in the home care sector and provide home help will all need and receive training in manual handling.
+Carers who work in the home care sector and provide home help will all need and receive training in manual handling.
 At Comfort Keepers, we pride ourselves on making health and safety a top priority and giving the right support to our carers.